tomassams/docker-edgetpu-compiler/README.md

 # docker-edgetpu-compiler

-The [Edge TPU Compiler](https://coral.ai/docs/edgetpu/compiler/) (edgetpu_compiler) is a command line tool that compiles a TensorFlow Lite model (.tflite file) into a file that's compatible with the Edge TPU (_edgetpu.tflite).
+The [Edge TPU Compiler](https://coral.ai/docs/edgetpu/compiler/) (edgetpu_compiler) is a command line tool that compiles a TensorFlow Lite model (.tflite file) into a file that's compatible with the Edge TPU (_edgetpu.tflite file).

 Because the Edge TPU compiler currently only runs on Debian based Linux systems, we can run the compiler through a Docker container instead when on Windows or MacOS.